LogtalkDotOrg/logtalk.org/_posts/2019-08-20-easily-quickcheck-your-predicates.md

         every_other(L, R).
 ```

 The predicate is supposed to construct a list by taking every other element of an input list.
-E.g.
+Cursory testing may fail to notice the bug:

 ```text
 ?- every_other([1,2,3,4,5,6], List).
 List = [2, 4, 6].
 ```

-How do we QuickCheck the predicate?
+How do we QuickCheck the predicate for stronger testing?
 Assuming Logtalk is already installed, we start by loading the `lgtunit` tool:

 ```text
 ?- {lgtunit(loader)}.